Since I was a student of Arabic in the eighties of the past century I was interested in the written use of Darija.

 In a publication I wrote about this period:

 In 1983 we already started investigating this topic.
 In those days we were involved in translating and correcting translations of information materials for freshly arrived labour migrants (guest workers) to the Netherlands.
 They needed to be informed about all kinds of information concerning Dutch society, for example about the health care system, personal hygiene, social welfare rules etc. A considerable number of translators appeared to translate these materials in written Moroccan Darija.
 The principle reason for using Darija in written form probably was the assumption that readers (poorly educated or uneducated labourers) would better understand a text written in Darija than a text written in Modern Standard Arabic (MSA).
 So in 1983 we already decided to investigate the use of Moroccan Darija as a written language: how it was written, i.e. which choices were made by authors, given the fact that no set of orthographic rules exists.
-As for the conclusions to this question, they will be referred to later in this contribution.
-(Hoogland 2013) (The publication can be found on my Academia page)

 In the near future I intend to present on this page some examples from the corpus of texts I analysed for that publication.